YuanGongND/vocalsound/README.md

 - Build vocal sound recognizer.
 - Research on removing model bias on various speaker groups.
-- Evaluate pretrained models (e.g., those trained with AudioSet) on vocal sound classification.
+- Evaluate pretrained models (e.g., those trained with AudioSet) on vocal sound classification to check their generalization ability.
 - Combine with existing large-scale general audio dataset to improve the vocal sound recognition performance.